conductor-framework/conductor/README.md

 </dependency>
 ```

-Create a Java Class, and extend it from `io.ddavison.conductor.AutomationTest`
+Create a Java Class, and extend it from `io.ddavison.conductor.Locomotive`

 ### Drivers
 Drivers should be put in the root of your project, and be named like this: